 In this version, she seemed to be some sort of agent or producer that he was auditioning for and trying to impress.
 She believed in him--there was no doubt.

 He was escaping from the expectations of his family and his life and she was cheering him on.
-She was the magnetic force ahead of him, behind him.
+She was the magnetic force ahead of him and behind him.

 She used to bartend at his father's diner when he was young, before she became the JC in JC & Associates.